-Limited conflict ≿ Ordinary competition ≿ High intensity warfare

-Limited conflict ≿ High intensity warfare ≿ Ordinary competition
+Table 2: Preferences of actors initiating limited conflict

-Behaviorally both types of conflict appear similar in the gray zone.
-However, each displays different escalation dynamics.
-An actor with the first set of preferences should escalate if opposed, preferring war to peace, while an actor with the second preference ordering will tend to back down, preferring peace to war.
-The first type of actor is motivated by efficiency.
-It is willing to go to war to achieve its objective, but limited conflict is easier and/or lower cost.
+The preference orderings summarized in Table 2 produce similar behavior (limited conflict), but they have different escalation dynamics.
+An actor with the first set of preferences should escalate if opposed, preferring war to peace, while an actor with the second set will tend to back down, preferring peace to war.
+The first type of actor is motivated by efficiency first, but also by effectiveness.
+It is willing to go to war if necessary to achieve its objective, but limited conflict is easier and less costly if it succeeds.
 The second type is constrained by deterrence.
-The initiator refrains from pursuing the ambiguous use of force (or conducts it ineffectively to save face) because it sees retaliation or related consequences (incursions, sanctions, etc.) as sufficiently costly.
+The initiator refrains from using too much force (or deliberately limits its effectiveness) in order to limit provocation to save face.
+It sees retaliation or related consequences (incursions, sanctions, etc.) as sufficiently costly.
 This situation might be described as pure gray zone conflict as discussed above in the typology of Table 1.
-The former situation, by contrast, is a mixed or behavioral form of gray zone conflict.
-A pressing challenge for the target of limited aggression is how to glean the aggressor’s valuation of the stakes and willingness to run risks to achieve them.
+The former situation, by contrast, is a limited combat operation that is behaviorally indistinguishable from gray zone conflict.
+A pressing challenge for the target of limited aggression, therefore, to glean the aggressor’s valuation of the stakes and willingness to run risks to achieve them.

-This situation recapitulates the basic logic of the security dilemma (Jervis 1978).
+This situation recapitulates the basic logic of the security dilemma (Herz 1951, Jervis 1978, Tang 2009), with an interesting difference.
 The classic problem is to divine whether a state is satisfied with the status quo or has revisionist intentions.
 The spiral model applies to the former while the deterrence model applies to the latter; applying the wrong model leads to tragic escalation (threatening status quo seekers) or preventable exploitation (appeasing revisionists).
 The difference here is that the gray zone actor is already known to be revisionist; the uncertainty is thus more about its resolve than its interest.
 In security dilemma logic, escalation occurs when the deterrence model is (inappropriately) applied to a status quo actor (but not to the revisionist).
 In gray zone logic, escalation occurs when the deterrence model is applied to a more resolved revisionist (but not to the less resolved aggressor).
 If the problem of the security dilemma is to decide whether to deter, the problem of the gray zone is to decide how much.
-Even if all actors are assumed to harbor revisionist ambitions, security dilemma-like dynamics still apply in determining the ways in which they are deterred from given behaviour (Schweller 1996).